binaryeq/daleq/design-notes.md

 ## Soundness

-Each fact must be used to compute the ODB, this can be checked by analysing the provenance values.
+Each EDB fact **should** be used to compute the ODB, this can be checked by analysing the provenance values.

+TODO: expand discussion.